ChaseC99/ICS33-Grade-Viewer/README.md

 If a grade has not yet be inputed, then there is a null.
 After the hash ids, there are a lot of empty lists, which can be ignored.

+This data is then put into an HTML table and displayed to the user.

 ### Contributors
 [Chase Carnaroli](https://www.linkedin.com/in/ChaseCarnaroli)